AJIT-KUMAR-PANDIT/AJIT-KUMAR-PANDIT/README.md

 # 💫 About Me:

-- 👋 Hi, I’m @AJIT-KUMAR-PANDIT
+- 👋 Hi, I’m @AJIT-KUMAR-PANDIT A Full Stack Developer
 - 👀 I’m interested in technology
 - 🌱 Learning new every day...
 - 💞️ I’m looking to collaborate on your projects...